 We drive the southern part of the salient following the 'death ride' of the Fourth Panzer Army to Prokhorovka, the site of the largest tank battle of the war.
 We follow the fortunes of the SS Adolf Hitler Battle Group, visiting preserved trenches and gun emplacements en route.
 Catch the overnight train from Kursk back to Moscow.

 Day 9 - Kubinka.

 We spend a full day at the magnificent tank Museum at Kubinka, which exhibits every tank and self-propelled gun type employed on the eastern front and many more.
 These include the massive howitzer that bombarded Sevastopol and Warsaw and the 'Maus' Mark VIII Panzer, the biggest tank produced during the war.
-Check-in to our Moscow hotel for our last night.

 Day 10 - Moscow and home.

 After visiting the Great Patriotic War Museum, displaying much of the epic art and equipment of the War and more besides, we fly Moscow to London.